Molten-salt reactor: Fuel reprocessing

 Reprocessing refers to the chemical separation of fissionable uranium and plutonium from spent fuel.
 Such recovery could increase the risk of nuclear proliferation.
 In the United States the regulatory regime has varied dramatically across administrations.

 Costs and economics

 A systematic literature review from 2020 concludes that there is very limited information on economics and finance of MSRs, with low quality of the information and that cost estimations are uncertain.

 In the specific case of the stable salt reactor (SSR) where the radioactive fuel is contained as a molten salt within fuel pins and the primary circuit is not radioactive, operating costs are likely to be lower.

 Types of molten-salt reactors

-While many design variants have been proposed, there are three main categories regarding the role of molten salt:
+While many design variants have been proposed, there are four main categories regarding the role of molten salt: